jamt9000/DVE/README.md

 ### Acknowledgements

-We would like to thank Almut Sophia Koepke for her help.
+We would like to thank Almut Sophia Koepke for helpful discussions.
 The project structure uses the [pytorch-template](https://github.com/victoresque/pytorch-template) by @victoresque.

 ### References